1835 Constitution of Serbia: Mileta's rebellion

 At the beginning of January 1835, in Kruševac, in the house of Stojan Simić, an agreement was made between the oppositionists by Milosav Zdravković Resavac, Mile Radojković, Đorđe Protić, Milutin Petrović Era (brother of Hajduk Veljko) and Avram Petronijević.
-The collusion, which the opposition reached, entails filing a request to Prince Miloš, as well as violent means if he refuses the request.
-At the meeting, some suggested killing, others to overthrow and expel, however, the view of Mileta Radojković prevailed, according to which the rebellion was named - Mileta's rebellion, to restrict the power of Prince Miloš by constitution, abolish the kulak, allow the people the right to the use of forest and, most importantly, for disenfranchised merchants, abolishes the monopoly on trade.
+The collision, which the opposition reached, entails filing a request to Prince Miloš, as well as violent means if he refuses the request.
+At the meeting, some suggested killing, others to overthrow and expel, however, the view of Mileta Radojković prevailed, according to which the rebellion was named - Mileta's rebellion, to restrict the power of Prince Miloš by the constitution, abolish the kulak, allow the people the right to the use of forest and, most importantly, for disenfranchised merchants, abolishes the monopoly on trade.

 When the time came for action, Simić brought a few people from Kruševac, while the others failed to gather anyone behind.
 Only Mileta Radojković brought a large number of people from Jagodina to Kragujevac.
 When the revolutionaries arrived near Kragujevac, they were greeted by an assembled people to whom Petronijević gave a burning speech accusing Prince Miloš of acting as a pasha and imposing on the people his state as his heritage.
-The revolutionaries were met by Toma Vučić Perišić, who stood in defense of Prince Miloš, but left an army of 150 horsemen to take care of Captain Petar Tucaković, avoiding conflict until he knew the reasons for the rebellion.
+The revolutionaries were met by Toma Vučić Perišić, who stood in defence of Prince Miloš but left an army of 150 horsemen to take care of Captain Petar Tucaković, avoiding conflict until he knew the reasons for the rebellion.
 In the meantime, the rebels in Kragujevac suggested that Požarevac might be attacked (that is where Prince Miloš was located), but Mileta still remained to limit the prince's authority.

 Vučić agreed to be the mediator and conveyed the news to the prince, who even thought of running away.
 Miloš decided, and most probably after Vučić's speech, to reach a final agreement with the leaders of the popular rebellion.
 Frightened by this rebellion, Prince Miloš decided to issue a constitution and establish a State Council after the meeting.
-He entrusted making of the constitution to Dimitrije Davidović, and convened the Assembly on 2 February / 15 February 1835.
+He entrusted the making of the constitution to Dimitrije Davidović and convened the Assembly on 2 February / 14 February 1835.